shenwanxiang/bidd-aggmap/README.md

 ----

-### The number of channels effects on model performance
+### The effect of the number of channels on model performance

 - Multi-channel Fmaps can boost the model performance notably:
 ![channel_effect](./doc/channel_effect.png)